pammacdotnet/TypstPaper/paper.typ

 = The markup language <sec:markup>
 Typst employs straightforward markup syntax for standard formatting operations.
-For instance, headings can be created with the `=` symbol, while text can be italicized by enclosing it in `_underscores_`. // inconsistent example/description narrative.
+For instance, headings can be created with the `=` symbol, while text can be italicized by enclosing it in `_underscores_`.

 Typst employs three distinct syntactical modes: markup, math, and code.
 By default, a `.typ` document operates in _markup mode_, which handles standard text formatting. _Math mode_ enables the composition of mathematical expressions, while _code mode_ provides access to Typst's scripting capabilities for dynamic content generation.
 Transitions between these modes are governed by specific markers (@tab:modes).

-// This table does not show the transitions between modes, like in a matrix.
 #figure(
   placement: none,
   caption: [Typst syntactical modes],